tuckernichols/game-of-life-starter/README.md

 For a space that is unpopulated (0):
 - Each cell with three neighbors becomes populated.
 - Otherwise, the cell remains unpopulated.

-Of course, checking indexes that are out-of-bounds will throw errors.
-You can get creative, but you may find that there is no "clean" solution to this.
-You'll end up with a bunch of if/else statements...

-### Good luck!